ChrEbert/KeepAndTrack/README.md

 console.log("Status:"+transfer.readyState+"\n Übermittlung erfolgreich:"
 +transfer.status+"\n Inhalt:"+transfer.responseText);}
 ```

+As described before the data is transmitted to the php-fike

 ### The Front End/ Data-Retrieving Part will be coming soon, when finished the first Part